pH-7/PeachLang/README.md

 # PeachLang (Programming Language)

-**PeachLang** is a simple interpreted language done with Ruby using Racc (the Ruby version of Yacc/Bison).
+**PeachLang** is a simple interpreted language done with Ruby using Racc for the parser (Racc is the Ruby version of Yacc/Bison).
 The language has been made thanks to [MACournoyer's book](http://01script.com/comment-creer-son-langage-de-programmation/).

-Although my favorite book (my bedside book :D) is by far the [Dragon Book](https://www.amazon.ca/Compilers-Principles-Techniques-Tools-2nd/dp/0321486811), Marc-André's book is really cool as well.
+Although my favorite book (my bedside book! :D) is by far the [Dragon Book](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools), Marc-André's book is really cool as well :-)

 ## Usage